Skip to content

 We also found that New Business Sellers are different

-1. Those who excel have traits and behaviors different from those of people who successfully sell existing customers.
+1. Those who excel have traits and behaviours different from those of people who successfully sell to existing customers.
 They don’t just fit into the team.

 2. They require different compensation packages to ignite them and reward the additional effort.

-3. They require a different management style to those that focus on customer relationships
+3. They require a different management style from those that focus on customer relationships

 4. They need different marketing support to excel in their role